dinhhuy258/notes/docs/distributed-system/service_discovery.md

 Pros:

-- Services are decoupled from service registry
+- Services are decoupled from service registry.
-- No need to implement service‑registration logic for each programming language and framework used by your developers
+- No need to implement service‑registration logic for each programming language and framework used by your developers.

 Cons: